m2osw/snapcpp/README.md

     snapcpp-ubuntu-ppa-xenial.list

-If you had other snapcpp list files, you probably want to remove them and finally run an update and dist-upgrade:
+If you had other snapcpp list files, you probably want to remove them.

+The first installation requires the snapmanagercgi package:

+    sudo apt-get update
+    sudo apt-get install snapmanagercgi

+The computer after that command should be ready to accept your installations fromthe snapmanager.cgi interface, although you may need to tweak a few things to get Apache and snapmanager.cgi to work together.
+It works as is for us on DigitalOcean, though.

+To upgrade later, run an update and dist-upgrade (the snapmanager.cgi will do it for you if you'd like, but if you like to see the output, that's the easiest way, although with snapmanager.cgi it will run the upgrade on ALL your computers at once):

     sudo apt-get update
     sudo apt-get dist-upgrade